AndreiMaikov/OM_shipping--SQL/Readme.md

 - Order pickers and drivers (and, if there are any, employees who do both jobs) must be provided with shipping assignments specifying the orders they need to assemble/deliver, the related locations and  completion times, as well instructions regarding packing orders and passing them from pickers to drivers
 - It is required that the shipping process is organized in so-called **waves**.
 A wave consists of a time interval established by the OM management and a set of shipping assignments that are to be started and finished during this interval.
 Several waves can be planned for one day (e.g. 10&nbsp;am&nbsp;&ndash;&nbsp;2&nbsp;pm and 3&nbsp;pm&nbsp;&ndash;&nbsp;7&nbsp;pm).

-So the Shipping tables should be designed so that their structure facilitate wave planning.
+Therefore, the Shipping tables should be designed so that their structure facilitate wave planning.

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM_Shipping.svg)